rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

+Update: This is kept here mostly for backup purposes.
+There is now a template available at https://github.com/rapid7/metasploit-framework/tree/c44fb61c9a8a9be54b99a36f2c09f162fc64d261/external/source/rdll_template that should help you in your efforts a lot more.

 ## Using the ReflectiveDll loader in a metasploit module.

 First, let’s be clear.
 I have used this exactly once, but there exists little in the way of guidance on how ReflectiveDll injection works in Framework, so I figure poor guidance is better than none.
 I am in part hoping that someone who knows how it works will come along and correct this, ala Cunningham’s Law.